Odile Macchi: Life

 She successfully defended her doctoral dissertation in physical sciences in 1972, dealing with "the contribution to theoretical study of point process, and its application to statistical optics and optical communications".
 She now moved on, as she puts it, from pure maths "to impure maths" ("Je suis passée aux maths impures").
 In this she was encouraged by César Macchi, the polytechnician, telecommunications engineer and university professor whom she had married a few years earlier.
 She continued to centre her work on signal processing, with a particular focus on the newly emerging digital revolution.
 It was a field in which her husband was playing a pioneering role, and for the next seven years, until César Macchi's early death from cancer, they frequently collaborated in their research.

+In 1989, Odile Macchi was elevated to the grade of IEEE fellow for contribution to adaptive filtering in communications and signal processing.

 Odile Macchi held senior research positions at the French National Centre of Scientific Research and at the Laboratory of Systems and Signals at the University of Paris-Sud from 1972, appointed to a research directorship at both institutions in 1979.
 Much of her research work, over the years, has supported practical developments in modem technology.
 She became an emeritus research director at the two institutions in 1999.

 Odile Macchi was just 33 when she was widowed.
 She told an interviewer that she knew at once that she would never remarry, and she never has.
 Her four children were aged between 3 and 12 in 1976.
 She responded to her bereavement by addressing her scientific research work with renewed commitment and energy, while also finding strength in her Christian faith, and through participation in the "Fraternitat Santa Maria de la Resurrecció", a church based group created at Lourdes in 1943 to share support between young widows.

 Odile Macchi was elected a corresponding member of the French Academy of Sciences in 1994.
 Ten years later she was elected to full membership.